 We have two Communication Centres in Sydney and Newcastle which take all the emergency calls in NSW.
 This includes calls coming through the Triple Zero (000) service and calls from automatic fire alarm systems.

-Fire & Rescue NSW Communication Centres act as call centres for the NSW Rural Fire Service and, through a Mutual Aid Agreement, take overflow calls to the NSW State Emergency Service.
+Fire and Rescue NSW Communication Centres act as call centres for the NSW Rural Fire Service and, through a Mutual Aid Agreement, take overflow calls to the NSW State Emergency Service.

 When a call is received at a Communication Centre it is entered into our computer aided dispatch system, FireCAD.
 This system is used to find the location of the call, identify the nearest FRNSW resources and automatically alert the most appropriate resources so they can respond to the incident.
 The system can also identify and respond specialist resources such as rescue units, hazardous materials response units, aerial appliances or specialist officers.